-a) It is imperative that each division within the Public Works Department and other City departments maintain a current and validated recall roster during the snow and ice season.
+- a) It is imperative that each Division within the Public Works Department and other City Departments maintain a current and validated recall roster during the snow and ice season.
 Every City employee is eligible to be assigned snow and ice control duties by the City Manager dependent on the storm conditions.
 Quick and pro-active response is the key to the successful implementation of this plan.
-Consequently, the Superintendents of City Operations, Water Pollution Control, and the City's Parks Division will prepare, no later than the first working day of November each year, a division recall roster.
-(See APPENDIX I) Rosters will be updated by the Superintendents as required.

-b) Upon activation of the (SNICCC) (Class A and B storms) the recall roster for the City Operations, Parks and Wastewater will be activated as required.
-The recall/implementation procedure for this recall will be as follows:
+The Superintendents of City Operations, Water Pollution Control, and the City's Parks Division will prepare, no later than the first working day of November each year, a division recall roster (See APPENDIX I).
+Rosters will be updated by the Superintendents as required. - b) Upon activation of the (SNICCC) (Class A and B storms) the recall roster for the City Operations, Parks and Water Pollution Control will be activated as required.